Adaptive Experimental Design Using Shrinkage Estimators: Adaptive Risk Minimization

 Crucially, the integrals in \eqref{eq:integrals1} are univariate, and hence can be efficiently computed to high precision.
 Leveraging a \texttt{C++} integration into \texttt{R} via RCPP \citep{rcpp} yields further speed improvements.
-In Table \ref{tab:risk_timing}, we provide speed benchmarks in milliseconds over 1,000 repetitions for the computation of the risk of each estimator.
-The implementations are via RCPP, computed for different values of the problem dimension $K$.
-No effort was made to optimize the code, and further improvements at high dimension are likely possible.
+In Table \ref{tab:risk_timing}, we provide speed benchmarks in milliseconds over 5,000 repetitions for the computation of the risk of each estimator using RCPP.
 All benchmarks were run on a 14-inch MacBook Pro with an Apple M4 Pro processor and 24~GB of memory, running MacOS.
+Even in high dimensions, the most onerous computation -- the risk of $\bsdeltad$ -- takes only one tenth of a millisecond on average.